 With Adobe Stock for enterprise, users of a product configuration for Adobe Stock within the Admin Console share a pooled quota of credits as determined by their administrator.

 Once a user licenses an asset, any user of the organization can download the asset without licensing it again.
-Users can see, in their License History on the Adobe Stock website, all assets licensed by the organization.
+Users can see all assets licensed by the organization in their License History on the Adobe Stock website.
 When they search for assets from within Creative Cloud apps or on the Adobe Stock website, assets licensed by any user in their organization are displayed with a Licensed badge.

 Users will need to select their entitlement view on the Adobe Stock website, in the following scenarios: